Arab League meets Assad foes after 69 die in Syria

 POWER SUPPLIES AT RISK

-Turkish Foreign Minister Ahmet Davutoglu said his country wanted sanctions that would not harm the Syrian people.
+Turkish Foreign Minister Ahmet Davutoglu said his country wanted sanctions that would not harm the Syrian people after Assad's government had rejected a last chance to change course.

 Violence in Syria has not abated.
 Activists reported at least 69 deaths in southern Syria on Monday, most in clashes between loyalist troops and army deserters.